Pat's Pitches: Sports editor will be on injured reserve for a while

 It's typically a 6- to 8-week recovery process.
 I may get back to work sooner, possibly just writing and editing stories at my desk in the office for a while before going back to covering and photographing games.

 So after 36 years in the newspaper business, I'm mostly going to miss going to games and taking photographs.
 Those are my favorite parts of the "job."
-It's is a job, but it's fun.
+It is a job, but it's fun.
 I love my work, but at age 60, I'm not at my peak physically anymore.